 On your to-do list, there will be more than your goals.
 You will have many tasks to do.
 Working, running a business, a household and a family.
 Life is busy.
 I get that.

 However, you have goals and being productive towards your goals requires actions towards them.

-For me, my 2 main things to do today are: Preparing this blog and reading about blogging tags.
+For me, the 2 main things to do today are Preparing this blog and reading about blogging tags.

 I choose the activities as they lead towards my goal of becoming a successful blogger.
 Two things bloggers need to do is write good blogs and learn their craft.

 Let’s say your goal is to write a book.
 Then, each day, a goal could be to write 500 words.
 Writing each day would be a priority as it would lead you towards your goal of becoming an author.

 Every day is a busy day, and taking steps towards your goal each day is possible when you plan your day.

 7 Simple ways to structure your day for productivity.

 My morning routine includes healthy habits like walking and meditation.
 Many successful entrepreneurs swear by a morning routine.
 Hal Elrod, who wrote the Miracle Morning, says it saved his life.
 His book has been read by millions of people worldwide and has been translated into multiple languages.
 Even just taking a few of the steps from his recommended morning structure assists with personal growth.

 Related post: Positive ways to start the day that can transform your life.